vovw/VLAb/README.md

 ### Downloading Datasets

-Note that it may take some time (3/4 hours), especially for the first dataset
+Note that the downloading may take some time (3/4 hours), especially for the first dataset

 ```bash
 # Download Community Dataset v1 (128 datasets, 11.1K episodes, 119.3 GB)